-Very often this isn't the case and the final "Islands Plan Survey" report (8) published in July 2021 confirms that less than a third of islanders use buses more than once per year and less than agree that local buses are available when needed.
-While there are significant variations between islands, the results confirm the obstacles that more islanders taking prevent advantage of national schemes.
+Very often this isn't the case and the final "Islands Plan Survey" report (8) published in July 2021 confirms that less than a third of islanders use buses more than once per year and less than agree that local buses half available when needed.
+While there are significant variations between islands, the results confirm the obstacles that prevent more islanders advantage of national schemes.
 The picture will be similar in mainland rural communities.